-German court to rule on ex-IS member in Yazidi girl's death
+German court convicts ex-IS member in Yazidi girl's death

 Prosecutors allege that toward the end of 2015, Al-J. chained the girl to the bars of a window in the open sun on a day where it reached 50 degrees Celsius (122 Fahrenheit) and she died from the punishment.
 The punishment was allegedly carried out because the 5-year-old had wet the bed.

-The girl’s mother, who survived captivity, testified at the Frankfurt trial.
+The girl’s mother, who survived captivity, testified at both trials.

+Al-J. was arrested in Greece and extradited to Germany two years ago.